BRIEF-Select Sands announces supply agreement

 * Select Sands announces supply agreement

-* Select Sands Corp- entered into a multiyear frac sand supply agreement with Liberty Oilfield Services, Llc of Denver Colorado
+* Select Sands Corp says entered into a multiyear frac sand supply agreement with Liberty Oilfield Services, LLC of Denver Colorado

-* Select Sands Corp- 40/70 and 100 mesh products to be supplied under agreement will be sourced from company's facilities in Arkansas

-* Select Sands - initial rail shipments are anticipated to continue throughout 2017 with volumes expected to increase in 2018 and 2019 Source text for Eikon: Further company coverage:
+* Says initial rail shipments were completed in February, 2017 and are anticipated to continue throughout 2017 Source text for Eikon: Further company coverage:

 * BA latest to be hit by computer problems (Adds comment by BA's chief executive)